Today was a better day.

 I’m not looking forward to it.

-The cat lady brought that black cat back, missing half an ear and spayed.
+The cat lady brought that black cat back, missing half an ear, and spayed.

 She had been in heat, not pregnant.

-That cat shot out of the cage like a rocket, straight to Blue House across from the mailboxes garage.
+That cat shot out of the cage like a rocket, straight to the Blue House across from the mailboxes garage.

 The storm hit almost as soon as the woman pulled out.

-Terrible way to welcome a cat back to the neighborhood.
+It was a terrible way to welcome a cat back to the neighborhood.

 I wish we could trap the other two cats I feed, but you can’t put a trap in my yard.